jessonfoo/p002/week_6/README.md

 Make sure to include specific commit messages and sync your changes each time you complete a challenge.

-You need to submit your work through [this google form]() by Sunday at 11:59pm.
+You need to submit your work through a google form (TBD) by Sunday at 11:59pm.
 Expect to submit the links from your repo for each challenge above.

 ### Remember your Unit Goals!
 - Pair at least once this week with a member of your accountability group.  *You need to pair 4 times on your own this unit*